Posts

 Image

+I WENT INTO LISA HURST BARNHARDT'S OFFICE TO BECOME MORE AWARE ABOUT MY OWN PATTERNS AND TENDENCIES.
+I CAME OUT OF HER OFFICE BEING HYPERFOCUSED ON THE NEEDS AND FEELINGS OF OTHERS AT THE EXPENSE OF MY OWN.
+THERAPY ONLY REINFORCED THE VERY PROBLEM I CAME TO SEE HER ABOUT.
+WHY DID LISA HURST BARNHARDT COLLECT MONEY FROM BLUE CROSS BLUE SHIELD?
 Starting therapy can be a leap of faith.
 It requires courage to walk into a room, sit down, and share parts of yourself that you may not even say out loud to your closest friends.
 When I started seeing Lisa Hurst Barnhardt, I had high hopes.
 I was ready to open up and do the work needed to better understand myself and my experiences.
 What I didn’t expect was to leave a session feeling dismissed and disrespected.
 I came prepared.
 I wanted her to understand who I was and where I had been before stepping into her office.
-To give her context, I wrote notes about my life from the previous ten years—a deeply personal account of my struggles, my growth, and the events that shaped me.
-I handed those notes to her, trusting that she would read them with the professionalism and empathy that I assumed all therapists embodied.
-But when I returned for our next session, I was met with a smirk.
-It wasn’t a smile of understanding or encouragement.
-It wasn’t a moment of connection.
-It was a smirk—disgus...
+To give her context, I wrote notes about my life from the previous ten years—a deeply personal account of my struggles, my grow...

 Does Lisa Hurst Barnhardt Have Room To Talk?